Krystol® Leak Repair System

 - Wash the chase with water until it is clean and water runs clear.
 Ensure that the chase is in Saturated, Surface Dry (SSD) condition; saturate with water, then remove any standing water before proceeding.

 - Mix Krystol Repair Grout to a stiff putty consistency as follows: Start by mixing four (4) parts Krystol Repair Grout with one (1) part clean water by volume until smooth.
-Add an additional half (0.5) part of powder for a total of approximately 4.5 to 1 and continue mixing to obtain a sag free paste.
-The mixture will appear dry at first, but with mixing will become smooth and workable.
+Add up to an additional half (0.5) part of powder for a total of approximately 4.5 to 1 and continue mixing to obtain a sag free paste.
+The mixture will appear dry at first, but with mixing will become smooth and workable..
 If the grout sags during installation, mix in extra powder until the grout holds in place.

 NOTE: The mix ratio is only approximate and intended only as a guide since jobsite conditions may vary affecting the actual powder to water required